openvinotoolkit/openvino/docs/IE_DG/Extensibility_DG/Custom_ONNX_Ops.md

 ## Registering custom ONNX operator based on predefined nGraph operations

-As an example, let's register 'CustomRelu' ONNX operator in a domain called 'custom_domain'.
+As an example, let's register 'CustomRelu' ONNX operator in a domain called 'com.example'.
 CustomRelu is defined as follows:
 ```
 x >= 0 => f(x) = x * alpha